lnbits/hardware-wallet/README.md

 Using generic, widely available hardware is a huge gain against the supply chain attack from purpose built devices, but it does not eliminate supply-chain risk entirely.
 Because the device has no secure element, it should be stored securely when not in use and treated as physically sensitive.

 WebSerial mode is intended for smaller day-to-day amounts.
 For more sensitive use, the air-gapped microSD and keypad mode with dice-generated entropy is recommended.
-For significant funds, consider a mature, independently audited hardware wallet such as [Trezor](https://trezor.io/).
+For significant funds, consider a mature, independently audited hardware wallet such as [Trezor](https://trezor.io/) or [Jade](https://shop.lnbits.com/product/blockstream-jade-plus).

 Maintainers are not responsible for any loss of funds.